 Plantar Fasciitis is a painful injury often suffered by some runners

-COMPEX can treat this injury following this protocol
+COMPEX You can treat this lesion by following this protocol

 La Plantar fascia It is the thick tissue on the sole of the foot.
 This tissue connects the calcaneus to the fingers and creates the arch of the foot.
 When this tissue becomes inflamed or swollen, it is called plantar fasciitis.